 Barrett's esophagus causes changes to the lining of the esophagus near the stomach.
 The changes may have been caused by the acid reflux that occurs with GERD (gastroesophageal reflux disease).
 The changed lining is not cancerous, but may increase your chances of developing cancer later on.

 Read more information about Barrett's esophagus symptoms, risk factors, diagnosis and treatment.

 Currently, there is no cure for Barrett's esophagus, so treatment is aimed at preventing further damage from occurring by stopping acid reflux from the stomach.

 Treatment plans for patients will be determined by their care team based on age, medical history, type and stage of Barrett's esophagus and personal preferences.
 Options may include:

 Specialized Centers for GERD and Acid Reflux

-Center for Esophageal Diseases at Baylor University Medical Center at Dallas features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus and swallowing disorders.
+Center for Esophageal Diseases at Baylor University Medical Center, part of Baylor Scott & White Health features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus and swallowing disorders.